eldoy/conficurse/README.md

 // Path is the directory relative to where you run the command const config = loader.load('config')

-// Passing 'true' as second parameter merges the files const routes = loader.load('app/routes', true)
+// Using the merge option merges the files const routes = loader.load('app/routes', { merge: true })

 // Export strings that contain 'module.exports'
 const exported = loader.export(config)